The Five Doctors: Cast notes

 The First Doctor was played by Richard Hurndall, replacing William Hartnell, who died in 1975.
-Hartnell does make an appearance, however, in a pre-titles clip taken from the end of The Dalek Invasion of Earth (1964).
+Hartnell makes an appearance in a pre-titles clip taken from the end of The Dalek Invasion of Earth (1964).
 After initially agreeing to take part, Tom Baker declined to return so soon after his departure from the series two years before, saying in 2014, "I didn't want to play 20 per cent of the part.
 I didn't fancy being a feed for other Doctors—in fact, it filled me with horror."
 His appearance was pieced together with footage from the unaired serial Shada.

 In early drafts of the script, some of the Doctor and companion combinations were different.
 Originally, the Fourth Doctor would have been paired with Sarah Jane Smith, the Third Doctor with Brigadier Lethbridge-Stewart and the Second Doctor with Jamie McCrimmon.
-When Frazer Hines, Jamie's actor, proved unavailable for more than a cameo appearance the script had to be altered, pairing the Second Doctor with Victoria Waterfield.
-This was revised again when Deborah Watling, Victoria's actress, became unavailable and Baker decided not to appear, resulting in the pairings as they were screened.
+When Frazer Hines proved unavailable to reprise the role of Jamie for more than a cameo appearance, the script had to be altered, pairing the Second Doctor with Victoria Waterfield.
+This was revised again when Deborah Watling became unavailable to play Victoria and Baker decided not to appear, resulting in the pairings of the First Doctor with Susan, the Second with the Brigadier, the Third with Sarah Jane Smith, and the Fifth with Tegan and Turlough.
 Instead of meeting phantoms of Jamie and Zoe (Wendy Padbury), the Second Doctor and the Brigadier were originally scripted to meet Zoe and Victoria.
 The Doctor would have realised the truth about them when Victoria called Lethbridge-Stewart "Brigadier", when she only knew him as a Colonel (in The Web of Fear).
 Deborah Watling was unable to make the recording dates but Frazer Hines was able to free himself up for a day's shooting, so Jamie was written in instead.

 John Levene was invited back as Sergeant Benton but objected to the script requiring Benton to not recognise the Second Doctor.
 Levene felt this was unfaithful to his character, who he felt would not forget the Second Doctor, and he declined to participate.
-The scene was filmed with a character introduced as Colonel Crichton in his place.
+The scene was filmed with actor Ray Float portraying an unnamed UNIT Sergeant.

-In April 2013, Carole Ann Ford revealed the producer had initially insisted that Susan not refer to the Doctor as her grandfather: "You will not believe why.
+In April 2013, Carole Ann Ford said John Nathan-Turner had initially insisted that Susan not refer to the Doctor as her grandfather: "You will not believe why.
 They said, 'We don't really want people to perceive him as having had sex with someone, to father a child.'
 I just screamed with hysterical laughter and said, 'In that case, I'm not doing it.'"
 The script was changed to include mentions of the characters' relationship.